DanPearce/CI_PP5_Nexus/README.md

 The NavBar is the main feature, and this is always present at the top of every page, no matter how you are viewing the site.
 Logged in users will have the added ability to log out and to also access their profile from this NavBar.
 Whereas logged out users will have the opportunity to 'sign up/in'.

 The SideNavBar is visible once a user has logged in.
 Depending on the screen size, this will either be on the side or presented at the top of the page.
-This section has been made visible to logged in users only as this unlocks features only avaliable to them, such as adding a post, viewing the posts they have liked, or a quick link to view their following profiles.
+This section has been made visible to logged in users only as this unlocks features only available to them, such as adding a post, viewing the posts they have liked, or a quick link to view their following profiles.
 ![NavBar](docs/main-features/main-features-7.png)
 ![SideNavBar](docs/main-features/main-features-6.png)
 **User Stories Covered: 31**